jayarous/JoMarket/development_progress.md

 - Stage: Phase 1 - Foundation & Platform Setup
 - Highlights: Target architecture, feature scope, data models, Phase 1 foundation deliverables (design tokens, CI/CD gating, env/secrets, observability, RLS policies), and AI-led repo/documentation workflows are now documented in `design_plan.md`.
 - Pending Prerequisites: Secure tooling approvals, stand up CI/CD secrets vault integration, automate token export pipeline, confirm GitHub branch protections/doc automation, and schedule security/observability runbook walkthrough before engineering kickoff.
+ - Pending Prerequisites: Secure tooling approvals, stand up CI/CD secrets vault integration, automate token export pipeline, confirm GitHub branch protections/doc automation, and schedule security/observability runbook walkthrough before engineering kickoff.

+	Recent actions taken (Phase 1 prerequisite work):

+	- CI gating implemented: the repository CI now contains an early check that fails the workflow when required secrets are missing (see `.github/workflows/ci.yml`).
+This prevents test/build jobs from running with empty credentials.
+	- Token export automation: added cross-platform helper scripts at `scripts/export_env_from_secrets.sh` and `scripts/export_env_from_secrets.ps1` which the CI uses to materialize an ephemeral `env/.env` from repository secrets for test runs.
+The `env/.env` path is gitignored and the scripts do not commit secrets.
+	- Local development remains unchanged: developers should continue to use `env/.env` (from `.env.example`) or pass `--dart-define` when running locally.
+In CI, set the following repository secrets: `SUPABASE_URL`, `SUPABASE_KEY`, `STRIPE_PUBLISHABLE_KEY`, `STRIPE_SECRET_KEY`.

+	Remaining manual/administrative items:

+	- Vault integration (HashiCorp/Azure/etc.) is out-of-scope for this commit and should be scheduled as a follow-up; CI gating is in place and will be compatible with vault-driven secrets once set up.
+	- GitHub branch protection (required reviewers, status checks) must be configured by repo admins; the CI job `secrets-check` is ready to be added as a required check via branch protection rules.

 ## Implementation Roadmap